KwaiVGI/LivePortrait/readme.md

 | Warping Module                    |     45.53     |       174      |     5.21      |
 | Stitching and Retargeting Modules|     0.23      |       2.3      |     0.31      |

-*Note: the listed values of Stitching and Retargeting Modules represent the combined parameter counts and the total sequential inference time of three MLP networks.*
+*Note: The values for the Stitching and Retargeting Modules represent the combined parameter counts and total inference time of three sequential MLP networks.*

 ## Acknowledgements